 Are you suffering yield reductions from using blended fertilisers on grass?

-Blended compound fertilisers are cheaper than True Granular Compounds, but an uneven spread of nutrients from a blend can lead to yield penalties.
+Blended compound fertilisers are cheaper than True Granular Compounds, but an uneven spread of nutrients from a blend can lead to yield penalties of around 10-15%.

 Recent spread test data on blends shows the problem: